 As with other types of trusts, a private trust company is created through a legal document.
 This document details how the company should be managed.
 Specifically, that includes:

-Private trust companies are designed to preserve ownership of family wealth, which may include business assets, real estate, alternative assets such as hedge funds or private equity.
-These assets are managed by the trustee in accordance with the wishes of the family.
+Private trust companies are designed to preserve ownership of family wealth, which may include business assets, real estate and alternative assets such as hedge funds or private equity.
+These assets are managed by the trustee under the wishes of the family.
 Trustees must follow fiduciary standards and are personally liable for decisions made when acting in that capacity.

 Family members can participate in the day-to-day trust management, though it’s more common for this to be handled by the trustee.
 That allows the family to focus on other activities related to wealth preservation, philanthropy or other financial goals.